Backlog und Sprints

 • Burndown-Diagramm

-Sprint menu with options like edit sprint, add work package, board, and burndown chart
+Sprint menu with options like edit sprint and add work package

 Add a work package